astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 ### Tips for Assessments

-- **Be honest**: This is a self-assessment, not a compliance audit.
+- **Be honest**: This is a self-assessment (not a compliance audit).
 Accuracy helps you identify real gaps.
 - **Update quarterly**: Schedule maturity reviews when you update your risk register
 - **Use for planning**: Domains with low scores are good candidates for improvement projects
 - **Export for audits**: Include the radar chart in audit reports (with the "Self-Assessment" label)